justinmanley/www.justinmanley.work/projects/lifestory/version/1/index.md

 Mariam looks uncomfortable.
 Watching, I imagined she did not expect to have the video camera turned on her and did not appreciate it.
 For a second, I wondered if she would refuse.
 But then she shakes her hair defiantly and looks at the camera.

 “I’m tired of feeling like I don’t belong.
-Remember LIFELINE, that newsletter for Life enthusiasts?
-Did you ever seen any woman’s name anywhere in LIFELINE?
+Remember Lifeline, that newsletter for Life enthusiasts?
+Did you ever seen any woman’s name anywhere in Lifeline?
 The whole thing is so male.
 I mean, think about it.
 This obsession with finding glider syntheses for all common patterns.
 It’s mathematical masturbation.
 A bunch of dudes jerking off together as though putting enough sperm in one place might spontaneously create a baby without the inconvenience of female involvement.
 It’s sort of pathetic, isn’t it?”

 <pattern-anchor src=./patterns/schick-engine.rle></pattern-anchor>